Above you can see just a few of the student handouts designed to help learners to understand popular music song-forms and their variations

 The vast majority of "hit" singles over the last seventy years or so have been based on one of the following three song forms

-Part of our download is made up of handouts (featured on the graphics on this page) which introduce the idea of analysing songform as well as individual sheets covering each of the three main song-forms and common variations to them
+Part of our download is made up of handouts (featured on the graphics on this page) which introduce the idea of analysing songform as well as individual sheets covering each of the three main song-forms and common variations to those forms

 The AAA song form is the least used of the three forms and has its origins in Folk Music and usually features a "hook" either at the beginning or the end of the A section and these type of songs do not have a chorus or "middle eight"